Anxiolytic: Serotonin–norepinephrine reuptake inhibitors

 Serotonin–norepinephrine reuptake inhibitor (SNRIs) include venlafaxine and duloxetine drugs.
 Venlafaxine, in extended release form, and duloxetine, are indicated for the treatment of GAD.
 SNRIs are as effective as SSRIs in the treatment of anxiety disorders.

 Tricyclic antidepressants

 Tricyclic antidepressants (TCAs) have anxiolytic effects; however, side effects are often more troubling or severe and overdose is dangerous.
 They are considered effective, but have generally been replaced by antidepressants that cause different adverse effects.
 Examples include imipramine, doxepin, amitriptyline, nortriptyline and desipramine.

 Therapeutic use

 Contraindication

 TCAs may cause drug poisoning in patients with hypotension, cardiovascular diseases and arrhythmias.

 Tetracyclic antidepressants

 Mirtazapine has demonstrated anxiolytic effect comparable to SSRIs while rarely causing or exacerbating anxiety.
 Mirtazapine's anxiety reduction tends to occur significantly faster than SSRIs.

 Monoamine oxidase inhibitors

 Monoamine oxidase inhibitors (MAOIs) are first-generation antidepressants effective for anxiety treatment but their dietary restrictions, adverse effect profile and availability of newer medications have limited their use.
 MAOIs include phenelzine, isocarboxazid and tranylcypromine.
-Pyrazidol is a reversible MAOI that lacks dietary restriction.
+Pirlindole is a reversible MAOI that lacks dietary restriction.